sfdye/pyconsg-workshop-cookiecutter-django/README.md

     'rest_framework',
 ]
 ```
-4. Refresh.
+4. Save and refresh.
 Now you will see the Github button in the sign in page (http://0.0.0.0:8000/accounts/login/)
 ![image](https://user-images.githubusercontent.com/1016390/40729018-0196b880-645e-11e8-8d33-3f8b8f5d25f0.png)